Image Enhancement Datasets

 [Size of compressed archive: 324 KB]

-MEXICO (Multi-EXposure Image COllection) - this data-set contains 400 color pictures with size 640 x 480 depicting 40 scenes of real-world indoor or outdoor environments characterized by challenging issues for image enhancement, as e.g. the co-existence of dark and bright regions at different proportions, back-light, shadows, chromatic dominants of the illuminant, presence regions with different granularity, from uniform to highly textured.
+MEXICO (Multi-EXposure Image COllection) - This data-set contains 400 color pictures with size 640 x 480 depicting 40 scenes of real-world indoor or outdoor environments characterized by challenging issues for image enhancement, as e.g. the co-existence of dark and bright regions at different proportions, back-light, shadows, chromatic dominants of the illuminant, presence regions with different granularity, from uniform to highly textured.
 Each scene has been captured with 10 different exposure times (from 3 to 30 ms with step of 3ms) by the FLIR Camera.
-The images, which are saved in jpeg format, are organized in 40 folders: the folder X contains the 10 pictures of the scene X. The images of each folder are named Img_Shutter_Y.jpeg, where Y codifies the exposure time at which the image has been acquired (Y = 03, 06, …, 30 ms).
+The images, which are saved in jpeg format, are organized in 40 folders: folder X contains the 10 pictures of scene X. The images of each folder are named Img_Shutter_Y.jpeg, where Y codifies the exposure time at which the image has been acquired (Y = 03, 06, …, 30 ms).
 The data-set MEXICO has been used in ref. .
+The multi-exposure times (corresponding to under-, well-, over- exposed images) enables researchers to investigate the robustness of image processing methods to light dimming (thus to shadows or changes of the intensity of the light of the acquired scene), and to test HDR methods as well.

 MEXICO-gr20 - This data-set is a subset of the data-set MEXICO including 60 images.
 MEXICO-gr20 includes 20 scenes, each of which represents an indoor or outdoor environment acquired with the FireFly camera under the three exposure times 6 ms, 21 ms, 30 ms. These images, originally acquired as color pictures and with size 640 x 480, have been half-scaled and converted to gray-level.
 The suffix “gr20” in the data-set name is just an acronym reminding that the images are in gray-level (“g”), re-sized (“r”) and their number is 20.
 Each image is named ‘sceneX-Y.pgm” where X identifies the corresponding scene and Y codifies its exposure time (Y = 06, 21, 30).

-The size of the data-set is 4,5 MB, the archive downloadable here requires 3,0 MB of space.
+The size of the data-set is 4,5 MB, the downloadable archive requires 3,0 MB of space.